 Hinamatsuri by Masao Ohtake is a comedy sci-fi series about a Yakuza member, who takes in a girl named Hina that has telekinetic abilities.
-You can only image the comedy that ensues from a Yakuza member living his best bachelor life, like Nitta, who suddenly becomes a parent overnight to a middle school girl, let alone one with unpredictable as well as destructive powers.
+You can only imagine the comedy that ensues from a Yakuza member living his best bachelor life, like Nitta, who suddenly becomes a parent overnight to a middle school girl, let alone one with unpredictable as well as destructive powers.
 He has to change his way of living now that she's in his life, which adds humor to this story, but this also makes it a heartwarming read.

 As with many series on this list, one of Hinamatsuri's strengths is its characters and the dynamics between them.
-You have a main group of characters that interact with one another, but this manga does a great job at focusing on their individual journeys as well.
-As a result, you really see them come together, but also grow individually.
+You have a main group of characters that interact with one another, but this manga does a great job of focusing on their individual journeys as well.
+As a result, you really see them come together but also grow individually.
 Hinamatsuri doesn't spend too much time focusing on one character, which is refreshing, but there's also a strong sense of family as you watch this band of misfits bond together.

-The series is very episodic too, which is common of comedy manga.
-It's very slice of life in the way that it follows the everyday lives of the characters, but of course, Hina, as well a few others, mix things up with their powers.
+The series is very episodic too, which is common in comedy manga.
+It's very slice of life in the way that it follows the everyday lives of the characters, but of course, Hina, as well as a few others, mix things up with their powers.
 All in all, this one is as endearing as it is funny.

-If you like dry humor and stories about Yazuka members doing everyday things albeit with an anything but ordinary girl, you'll enjoy Hinamatsuri!
+If you like dry humor and stories about Yazuka members doing everyday things albeit with an anything-but-ordinary girl, you'll enjoy Hinamatsuri!

 Mobile Suit Gundam: The Origin by Yoshikazu Yasuhiko

 You can't have a best sci-fi manga list without featuring Gundam, especially Mobile Suit Gundam: The Origin, which is one of the best mecha manga to release of all time.
-Mobile Suit Gundam: The Origin's anime, which is the first entry in Gundam's longest running timeline Universal Century, is the very first series to release in the Gundam franchise.
+Mobile Suit Gundam: The Origin's anime, which is the first entry in Gundam's longest-running timeline Universal Century, is the very first series to release in the Gundam franchise.
 Want a rundown on all of the Gundam timelines?
 Check out our simple guide to Gundam!

-The Mobile Suit Gundam: The Origin manga, however, released later down the road and is inspired by the anime, so it offers a new experience for fans of the original series.
-This story has been retold a number of times, but for me, Mobile Suit Gundam: The Origin by Yoshikazu Yasuhiko is a more hashed out, more mature version and the story additions further enhanced this already esteemed and outstanding story.
+The Mobile Suit Gundam: The Origin manga, however, was released later down the road and is inspired by the anime, so it offers a new experience for fans of the original series.
+This story has been retold a number of times, but for me, Mobile Suit Gundam: The Origin by Yoshikazu Yasuhiko is a more hashed-out, more mature version and the story additions further enhanced this already esteemed and outstanding story.